Hi, I’m Nic! My husband, two kids, and I have been out cruising the world since 2016. We have sailed about 15,000nm, almost halfway around the world.

 A Resource For Future Cruisers

-‘Become a Cruiser’ came about after we sensed the frustration future cruisers face when asking questions in Facebook Groups, and forums.
+‘Become a Cruiser’ came about after I sensed the frustration future cruisers face when asking questions in Facebook Groups, and forums.
 We saw most people were asking the same questions about how to start cruising.
 And how to stay motivated during the planning and saving years.
 But didn’t really know where to ask real cruisers these questions.

-We noticed that the advice that is being dolled out in many Facebook groups and online forums where future cruisers are going for information is mostly from armchair sailors with no real cruising experience.
+I noticed that the advice that is being dolled out in many Facebook groups and online forums where future cruisers are going for information is mostly from armchair sailors with no real cruising experience.
 Or sailors who had gone no further than a hundred miles down the Caribbean.
 To make matters worse there is the crowd (normally armchair sailors) that shout out that you can only go cruising with a sextant, on a full keeled boat while shitting in a bucket.
 The tone of this advice is often harsh and unhelpful.
 And for a large part just plain inaccurate or severely out of date.

-We decided to do something about this and want to try to help future cruisers plan and prepare to go cruising.
+I decided to do something about this and want to try to help future cruisers plan and prepare to go cruising.
 Trying our best to give real-life examples of what works and what doesn’t.

 The contributors to Become a Cruiser are active cruisers.
 Not liveaboards permanently tied to a marina dock.
 Or people who did a circumnavigation twenty years ago (Not that that’s not awesome, the world has just changed a lot since then).
 All of us are out there doing it right now so the information you will read is current.